johnfedoruk/bangular/integration/language_service_plugin/README.md

-# Angular Language Service Test
+# Bangular Language Service Test

-This directory is an integration test for `@angular/language-service` to ensure that various versions of the server can be loaded in the supported versions of TypeScript's language service.
+This directory is an integration test for `@bangular/language-service` to ensure that various versions of the server can be loaded in the supported versions of TypeScript's language service.